Towards a Zero Trust Decentralized Identity Management System for Secure Autonomous Vehicles: DECENTRALIZED IDENTITY MANAGEMENT (D-IM) SYSTEM ARCHITECTURE

-The protocol operates as follows: \begin{enumerate} \item \textbf{Initialization:} Each vehicle submits its ID, public key, timestamp, location, and the hash of its ID with its private key to the blockchain. \item \textbf{Request/Response:} When Vehicle~1 requests to communicate with Vehicle~2, it queries the blockchain for Vehicle~2’s credentials.
-Similarly, Vehicle~2 queries the blockchain for Vehicle~1’s information. \item \textbf{Verification:} Each vehicle cross-verifies the other’s public key and hash against blockchain records to ensure authenticity. \item \textbf{Session Key Establishment:} Both vehicles exchange random values ($Q$, $R$) encrypted with the other’s public key, enabling them to compute a shared session key $K_s$ using the Diffie–Hellman method. \item \textbf{Secure Communication:} Subsequent information exchange is encrypted with the established session key $K_s$, ensuring confidentiality and integrity. \end{enumerate} The detailed algorithm is provided in Algorithm~\ref{alg:algorithm}, which formalizes the identification and authorization steps between communicating nodes.
+Then, Vehicle~1 initiates communication with Vehicle~2 sending its own ID $ID_1$ to announce who is initiating communication, Vehicle~2's ID $ID_2$ for Vehicle~2 to know it is the intended recipient, its own public key $K_{pb_1}$ to be used for future communication, current timestamp $TS$, random number $Q$ to be used to generate Diffie-Hellman's secret key, and the hash $Hash(ID_2||K_{pvt_2}$ to verify Vehicle~1 is who claims it is since only the blockchain knows this hash and hence Vehicle~1 one must have be authorized by the blockchain to get the hash.
+The whole message is encrypted using Vehicle~2's public key $K_{pb_2}$. \begin{itemize} \item \textit{Step 5:} \textbf{Vehicle$_1$} sends to \textbf{Vehicle$_2$}: Enc$_{K_{pb_2}}(ID_1, ID_2, K_{pb_1}, TS, Q, Hash(ID_2||K_{pvt_2}))$ \end{itemize} Similarly, Vehicle~2 queries the blockchain for Vehicle~1’s information and gets the blockchain response with Vehicle~2's credentials. \begin{itemize} \item \textit{Step 6:} \textbf{Vehicle$_2$} requests $ID_1$ info from \textbf{blockchain} \item \textit{Step 7:} \textbf{blockchain} responds with $(ID_1, K_{pb_1}, TS, Loc, Hash(ID_1||K_{pvt_1}))$ \end{itemize}

-Performance considerations include the added overhead of blockchain communication and consensus.
-Lightweight permissioned blockchains and optimized consensus protocols (e.g., Hyperledger Iroha) are used to reduce latency, making the system suitable for urban and highway deployment scenarios.
-Detailed performance metrics are presented in Section~\ref{sysEval_sec}.
+\item \textbf{Verification:} Vehicle~2 cross-verifies the Vehicle~1’s public key against blockchain records and received hash against its local records to ensure authenticity. \begin{itemize} \item \textit{Step 8:} {($K_{pb1}$ matches blockchain record) AND (Hash($ID_2$||$K_{pvt2}$) matches blockchain record)} \end{itemize} If the received key and hash match, Vehicle~2 sends to Vehicle~1 its own ID $ID_2$ to announce who is initiating communication, Vehicle~1's ID $ID_1$ for Vehicle~1 to know it is the intended recipient, its own public key $K_{pb_2}$, current timestamp $TS$, random number $R$ to be used to generate Diffie-Hellman's secret key, and the hash $Hash(ID_2||Q))$ to be used to verify Vehicle~2 received the right $Q$ value.
+The whole message is encrypted using Vehicle~1's public key $K_{pb_1}$. \begin{itemize} \item \textit{Step 9:} \textbf{Vehicle$_2$} sends to \textbf{Vehicle$_1$}: Enc$_{K_{pb_1}}(ID_2, ID_1, TS, R, Hash(ID_2||Q))$ \end{itemize} Vehicle~1 cross-verifies received hash against its local computed hash to ensure authenticity. \begin{itemize} \item \textit{Step 10:} Hash($ID_2$||Q) received = locally computed Hash($ID_2$||Q) \end{itemize} \item \textbf{Session Key Establishment:} Both vehicles have exchanged random values ($Q$, $R$) encrypted with the other’s public key, enabling them to compute a shared session key $K_s$ using the Diffie-Hellman method. \begin{itemize} \item \textit{Step 11:} Both vehicles compute $K_s$ from $Q$ and $R$ via Diffie-Hellman \end{itemize} \item \textbf{Secure Communication:} Subsequent information exchange is encrypted with the established session key $K_s$, ensuring confidentiality and integrity. \begin{itemize} \item \textit{Step 12:} Secure data exchange begins using $K_s$ \end{itemize}